nerijus/opendict/README.txt

 ------------

    - python >= 2.3
-   - wxPython 2.5 or 2.6 for python
+   - wxPython 2.6 for python
    - python-xml (PyXML) for python
    - gettext >= 0.14